7 Ways to Cope When Feeling Personally Attacked

 It’s important to maintain your composure and refrain from retorting.
 Instead, begin by paying attention to the attacker’s point of view and attempting to figure out their underlying concerns.
 Ask them open-ended questions to get additional information and emotional expression.
 Verify your understanding by reflecting on what you’ve heard and validating your feelings.

-Once you understand their perspective better, gently redirect the conversation in a more constructive or problem-solving direction.
 Emphasize mutual goals or interests, communicate your ideas using “I” expressions to avoid appearing judging, and remain calm throughout.
 By redirecting the conversation, you may prevent it from deviating into personal subjects and direct it more constructively and cooperatively.

 4. Disengage if necessary

 It’s crucial to understand how to withdraw from being personally attacked if needed.
 First, evaluate the situation to decide whether carrying on the conversation is safe and beneficial.
-It’s entirely okay for gently disengage if the attack is abusive, threatening, or pointless by saying that you’d prefer not to engage in an unpleasant discussion.
+It’s entirely okay to gently disengage if the attack is abusive, threatening, or pointless by saying that you’d prefer not to engage in an unpleasant discussion.

 This can be accomplished by saying that you don’t appreciate the personal jab, that you’ve made your point, and that you’re no longer interested in the debate.
 You can block or mute the attacker if you’re in an online setting to stop further communication.
 Consider reporting the occurrence to the proper authorities or the site administrators in cases of harassment or threats.